-- Notice of change of rider is to be given in writing to the Race Secretary of the event and approved by the Race Director or Clerk of Course. - Notification must be given in writing along with a completed entry form, which is to be presented to the ASBK Race Secretary.
+- Notice of change of rider is to be given in writing to the ASBK Race Secretary and approved by the Race Director or Clerk of Course. - Notification must be given in writing along with a completed entry form, which is to be presented to the ASBK Race Secretary.
 The replacement rider is to produce a valid MA Competition licence and full riding gear for technical inspection.